barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 system: call-of-cthulhu
 topic: mechanics
 excerpt: |
-    Call of Cthulhu uses a roll-under percentile dice system.
+    [glo:coc] uses a roll-under percentile dice system.
 It also has a notion of task difficulty and situational modifiers, and a way for two characters to directly compete.
 This post runs through all these variations, with lots of graphs, and gives my rules for deciding what sort of roll to make when.
 ---